rinta-git/my-interview-prep/README.md

 • Describe how to handle CORS issues in a web application.

+By setting the Access-Control-Allow-Origin header to “*” to allow any domain to access the resource.

 ### ***Web Security:***
 • What is Cross-Site Scripting (XSS), and how can it be prevented?
 • Explain Cross-Site Request Forgery (CSRF) and its prevention methods.